Muppalla

-Gollapadu-Muppalla (Muppalla) is a village in Guntur district of the Indian state of Andhra Pradesh.
-It is located in Muppalla mandal of Guntur revenue division.
+Muppalla (Muppalla) is a village palnadu district of the Indian state of Andhra Pradesh.
+It is located in Muppalla village ipur mondal of Guntur revenue division.

 Geography

 Varagani is situated at 16°14′14″N 79°50′47″E. It is spread over an area of 1741 ha.

 Governance

 Muppalla gram panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.

 Education

 As per the school information report for the academic year 2018–19, the village has 9 schools.
 These are 4 Zilla Parishad/MPP, one KGBV, one other type and 3 private schools.